-If you have a beer can chicken beer can holder, just put the can in the holder and the holder in the chicken and the chicken in the grill.
+If you have a platform to hold the can securely, put the can in the holder and the holder in the chicken and the chicken in the grill.

 With the chicken positioned in the grill, close the lid and wait it out.
 Try not to check the chicken too often.
 Every time the lid is opened up, you can figure on adding ten minutes to the cooking time.

 The chicken will take from 1-1/2 to 3 hours to cook, depending on the temperature of the grill and the impatience of the chef.
 (Remember what I said about opening up the lid?)

 Be careful that you don't spill any of the liquid from the can onto yourselves when pulling it out.
 The can tends to stick a little, so beware.